adrenalinehit/CatCodes/README.md

 ## CI/CD

-Each change to the main branch will result in XCode Cloud running a testflight build - super helpful!
+Each change to the main branch will result in Xcode Cloud running a testflight build - super helpful!

 ## Acknowledgements